Shade990/alx-system_engineering-devops/0x01-shell_permissions/README.md

-script that switches the current user to user Betty
+script that print effective username of the current user